A Digital Jet for the Modern Battlespace

 - Block 2A – Block 2A is currently released to the F-35 fleet.
 It provides enhanced training including functionality for off-board fusion, initial data links, electronic attack and mission debrief.
 With Block 2A, nearly 86 percent of the required code for full warfighting capability is flying.

 - Block 2B – Block 2B provides initial warfighting capabilities, including but not limited to expanded data links, multi-ship fusion and initial live weapons.
-The U.S. Marines will declare IOC with Block 2B.
+The U.S. Marines declared IOC in July 2015 with Block 2B.
 With Block 2B, more than 87 percent of the required code for full warfighting capability is flying.

 - Block 3i – Block 3i provides the same tactical capabilities as Block 2B.
 The principal difference between 2B and 3i is the implementation of new hardware, specifically the updated Integrated Core Processor.
-The Air Force will declare IOC with Block 3i.
+The Air Force declared IOC with Block 3i in August 2016.
 With Block 3i, 89 percent of code required for full warfighting capability is flying.